Policy Forum for Wales

 Delegates will assess the scope, funding and considerations for implementation if policy aims are to be achieved.
 They will explore how effectively the strategy can address challenges identified in mental healthcare in Wales, including delivering inclusive support to diverse populations such as older people and neurodiverse individuals, setting a balance between clinical interventions and long-term preventative approaches, putting in place innovative frameworks that emphasise trauma-informed care, and working toward harm minimisation and stigma reduction.

 Sessions in the agenda will also consider priorities for improving young people's mental health, supporting wellbeing in educational settings, and addressing socioeconomic inequalities in mental health care and access.
-Delegates will consider next steps for initiatives and how the recent £90m funding boost announced in the Welsh Government Annual Report 2024, dedicated to expanding mental health services and addressing socioeconomic disparities that impact mental wellbeing, can most effectively and fairly be allocated to help tackle current and emerging challenges in mental healthcare provision.
+Delegates will consider next steps for initiatives and how the recent £90m funding boost announced in the Welsh Government Annual Report 2024, dedicated to expanding mental health services and addressing socioeconomic disparities that impact mental wellbeing, can most effectively and fairly be allocated to help tackle current and emerging challenges.

 Further sessions will look at implementation of the Suicide and Self-Harm Prevention Strategy and its central aims of supporting high-risk groups and promoting responsible media communications.
 Key regulatory considerations for maintaining and improving mental health provision standards will be discussed, alongside strategies and best practice for addressing stigma and the impact of social media on mental health.